Catalina Mountains Swimming Spots swimming hole in Arizona

 About Frog Hollow Swimming Hole

 Tucked deep within the rugged folds of the Catalina Mountains, Frog Hollow is one of southern Arizona's most rewarding natural swimming destinations.
-Set inside the Coronado National Forest near Tucson, this emerald-green pool feels like a secret the desert keeps close to its chest — cool, crystalline, and surprisingly lush in a landscape better known for saguaros and scorching heat.
+Set inside the Coronado National Forest near Tucson, this emerald-green pool feels like a discovery the desert keeps close to its chest — cool, crystalline, and surprisingly lush in a landscape better known for saguaros and scorching heat.
 Because it is fed by seasonal rainfall and snowmelt rather than a permanent stream, Frog Hollow rewards those who time their visit well and arrive with a spirit of adventure.

 The Setting and Landscape